ericnishio/ericnishio.github.io/_posts/2014-06-23-compile-less-files-with-grunt.md

 changes to one of your LESS files.
 Go ahead and give it a try.

-As you keep configuring more tasks, your Gruntfile.js can easily grow into an unmanageable spaghetti beast so I suggest you also take a look at [how to split your Gruntfile.js into bite-sized pieces] (http://ericnish.io/blog/how-to-neatly-separate-grunt-files/) while you still can.
+As you keep configuring more tasks, your Gruntfile.js can easily grow into an unmanageable beast so I suggest you also take a look at [how to split your Gruntfile.js into bite-sized pieces] (http://ericnish.io/blog/how-to-neatly-separate-grunt-files/) while you still can.